LiLabAtVT/I2GDS2025/Group1/README.md

 cp taxonomy.tsv biom-taxonomy.tsv

-#Change the first line of biom-taxonomy.tsv (i.e. the header) to this:
+#Change the first line of biom-taxonomy.tsv (i.e. the header) to this: (use file editor in ARC dashboard)
 #OTUID taxonomy confidence
 biom add-metadata
 -i feature-table.biom